whitneyburton/portfolios/students/1606-back/ryan-workman/template.md

   **Susi Irwin** - Ryan's enthusiasm and positivity are absolutely contagious.
 His passion for coding and helping others make him an amazing asset to our cohort as well as the Turing community at large.
 At times his passion and enthusiasm take him down adventurous Ruby paths, but a gentle nudge to follow the spec brings him back immediately.
 He paired with me on Battleship and was an incredible partner through some very challenging code.
 His patience and encouraging words allowed me to stop doubting myself and be more confident in my learning.
 I have not received so many high-fives in one afternoon in my entire life!

+  **David Davydov** - Although I didn't work extensively with Ryan, I could tell he has a strong passion for programming interactive code.
+When I first inherited his codebase on ParaMorse, I was stressed because it was so different from what I was used to.
+Being assigned Ryan's code did boost my code-reading skills, I was able to understand it, refactor it, and it served as a great learning experience for me.
+Ryan brings a passion to any team that he's on.
+I know that if he combines his passion at writing fun, interactive applications with continuous improvements in code readability, nothing will stop him.

 ### Playing a Part

   The first day of wrap-up, I was overwhelmed by how awesome and supportive the Turing community is.
 I couldn't wait to get involved and become a key part of the group.
 Since then, I have made a mark in my cohort, providing support and help on projects.
 I have spent several hours helping others work through problems and making sure that they understand **why** certain blocks of code do what they do.